 The view from 2026

 The cycle fashion has run since then has only sharpened the appeal of Tvscia's restraint.
 The industry swung hard toward logo-maximalism and viral spectacle, then swung back toward “quiet luxury” and considered tailoring — arriving, more or less, where two young Tuscan designers already were: betting that personality reads louder than noise.
+It is the same instinct we admire across our notes on personal style and in the craft-first makers of our design coverage.
 Restraint, done with conviction, never really goes out of style.
 It just waits for everyone else to catch up.